R&B star R Kelly jurors summoned for sex trafficking trial - NewsBreak

 R&B star R Kelly jurors summoned for sex trafficking trial

-NEW YORK — (AP) — After several delays, the first phase of the sex trafficking trial of R&B hitmaker R. Kelly started Monday with jury selection in New York City.
+NEW YORK (AP) — After several delays, the first phase of the sex trafficking trial of started Monday with jury selection in New York City.

 Lingering health threats caused by the coronavirus pandemic and a shakeup of Kelly’s defense team pushed the trial into the summer, nearly two years after he was charged with abusing women and girls for nearly two decades.